Applesauce cake: Ingredients and preparation

 Applesauce cake is a dessert cake prepared using apple sauce, flour and sugar as main ingredients.
 Store-bought or homemade applesauce may be used in its preparation.
 Additional ingredients include eggs, butter, margarine or oil, raisins, dates, chopped apple, chopped nuts (such as walnuts and pecans), cocoa powder, and spices such as cinnamon, cloves, nutmeg and allspice.
 Some versions include dried or fresh, finely grated ginger.
 After baking, applesauce cake is sometimes topped with an icing, frosting or glaze, such as a caramel glaze.
 It also may be served topped with a dusting of confectioner's sugar or whipped cream.
 Gluten-free applesauce cake can be prepared using rice flour.
+Egg-free applesauce cake can be made by using an egg substitute.

 Applesauce cake tends to be moist due to the liquid content present in the apple sauce.
 However, using a chunky-style apple sauce can result in a cake with less moisture than from using standard apple-sauce.
 Letting it sit for one or two days before serving can increase its flavor, as this allows time for the ingredients to intermingle within the cake.

 It can be prepared using various types of cake pans, such as a ring-shaped bundt cake using a bundt pan, in loaf form using a loaf pan, or as a sheet cake with a sheet cake pan.
 Applesauce cake is sometimes prepared in the form of cupcakes.